c2d7fa/zt/README.md

 (require 'zt)
 ```

+If you're using x68-64 Linux, you can skip ahead to the [Tutorial](#tutorial)
+now; otherwise, read the next section.

+#### Non-Linux platforms: Installation of `ztf` companion

 Unfortunately, zt also requires a companion program called `ztf`.
 This is
 necessary because Emacs' built-in file loading just isn't fast enough to support
 backlinking and search, so `ztf` is used for title resolution and backlinking.

-If you're running x86-64 Linux, a prebuilt executable will be downloaded from
+If you're running x86-64 Linux, zt will ask to download a prebuilt executable
-GitHub the first time it's needed.
-Otherwise, you'll have to build it yourself
+from the internet the first time it's needed.
+Its checksum is verified against a
+hardcoded value, but obviously you must trust me to not be actively distributing
+malware.

+Other platforms are not explicitly supported, but you should be able to build it
-by running `nim c -d:release ./ztf.nim` and copying the resulting executable to
+yourself by running `nim c -d:release ./ztf.nim` and copying the resulting
-`~/.local/share/zt/ztf` or whatever `zt-zft-executable-path` is set to.
+executable to `~/.local/share/zt/ztf` or whatever `zt-zft-executable-path` is
+set to.

+Otherwise, consider just porting [ztf.nim](./ztf.nim) yourself.
+It's a very
+short program.
+You can also replace this program to change how title extraction
+works, for example to support a custom file format.

 ## Tutorial